DSEI21000-S21/project-product-price-prediction/documents/JM.md

 **D. Did you identify the missing data code?**

+There are over 600,000 missing data in brand name and over 80,000 in item decription.

+**E. Did you reformat the data properly with each instance/observation in a row, and each variable in a column?**

 We tried various ways to handle the missing data, such as replacing the missing data with the most frequent used words and removing them from the dateset.
-However, there are over 600,000 missing data in brand name and over 80,000 in item decription.
-Therefore, we kept the missing values and replaced them with the specific decriptions.
+We kept the missing values and replaced them with the specific decriptions.
 "Missing" for brand name and "No description yet" for item description.

-**E. Did you reformat the data properly with each instance/observation in a row, and each variable in a column?

 **F. Did you keep track of all parameters and units?